Theo James

 Early Life and Background

-Theodore Peter James Kinnaird Taptiklis was born on 16 December 1984 in High Wycombe and raised in the village of Askett.
-He is the son of Philip Taptiklis, a business consultant, and Jane Martin, who worked for the National Health Service, and he has multiple older siblings.
-His family background includes part Greek and part Scottish ancestry through his paternal grandfather and other relatives.
+Theodore Peter James Kinnaird Taptiklis was born on 16 December 1984 in High Wycombe, England.
+He is the son of Philip Taptiklis, a business consultant originally from New Zealand, and Jane Martin, who worked for the National Health Service.
+His paternal grandfather was a Greek refugee who fled Greece for Syria during World War II.
+James also has Scottish ancestry on his mother’s side.
+He grew up in Askett with two older brothers and two older sisters.

 Theodore Peter James Kinnaird Taptiklis Career